ImSorryButWho/HomeAssistantNotes/RingKeypadV2.md

       property_key: '1'
       value: 1

 You can use any `entity_id` associated with the keypad, or find the device id and use that.  `command_class` will always be 135 (the indicator command class), and `endpoint` will always be 0.
 For most messages, I find it makes sense to use a `property_key` of 1 and `value` of 1, just indicating that the indicator should be turned on (meaning that we're playing a message or changing the mode of the keypad).
+For modes, use a `property_key` of 1 and `value` of 100.
+For these, the value sets the brightness of the appropriate mode button while changing modes, in a range of 0-100.
 For indicators where a time make sense (e.g. entry delay, exit delay or alarms), use `property_key` 7 and a value of the number of seconds you want it to last.

 The following tables summarize the indicators by `property`s that actually do anything that I can find.